EuanSteven/SurfForecaster/README.md

 ## 👨‍💻Working On

-* Checking on surf forecast for Sunday, on a custom weekday
+* Checking on surf forecast for Sunday, on a custom weekday.
+(14/09)

 ## 💻Requirements
 * Python 3.0 & Above